rohankatakam/Speakify/README.md

 Speakify was developed in 2018 using Swift and Ruby.
 Currently, the app is only available for iOS products.

 ## Location
 We are currently located in Chicago, IL.

-Our team consists of students from across the Chicagoland area.
+## Team
+Rohan Katakam
+Aarthi Koripelly
+Kartik Sarangmath
+Ishaan Sehgal
+Ananya Sehgal

 ![alt text](http://speakify.tech/launch_screen_simulator.png)

 ### Build